os2display/docs/Installation guide.md

 sudo service nginx restart
 </pre>

-Login to the site and create a new screen, channel and slide to test that it works, you will get a search error until there's is something in the search indexes for each of the content types.
+Login to the site and create a new screen, channel and slide to test that it works, you will get a search error until there is something in the search indexes for each of the content types.
+Also try to upload media, such as an image to test file permissions.